 From Work Permit to Permanent Residency to Citizenship

 Every business immigrant who comes to Canada through business immigration is eligible for permanent residency.
-When you first receive approval for your business immigration application you will receive a work permit as you will be employed by your Canadian company.
+When you first receive approval for your business immigration application, you will obtain a work permit as your Canadian company will employ you.
 After operating your business for at least a year, you will become eligible for permanent residency.
-After receiving permanent residency, you can eventually qualify for Canadian citizenship.
+After receiving permanent residence, you can eventually qualify for Canadian citizenship.

-The entire process can be summarized as follows:
+The entire process how to get an investor visa for Canada can be summarized as follows:

 - Establish or buy a Canadian company;